annechen112995/LoginScreen/README.md

 # LoginScreen

-Sample Log In Screen for Android Apps, modelled after the Airbnb app.
+Sample Log In Screen for Android Apps, modeled after the Airbnb app.